metabrainz/musicbrainz-server/RELEASING.md

    for the next expected release, with the description “TBD”.

 7. Edit the blog post to link to the new musicbrainz-docker release.

+8. Publish both the blog post and the musicbrainz-docker release.

 ## Release beta